Hardingendaniel/ie500417_group_07/data/markdown/model_error_comparison.md

 # Model Error Comparison

-This bar chart compares the **Mean Squared Error (MSE)** of four forecasting models used to predict greenhouse gas (GHG) emissions in Europe.
-MSE quantifies the difference between the predicted values and the actual data, with lower values indicating better model performance.
+This bar chart compares the Mean Squared Error (MSE) of the three forecasting models used to predict greenhouse gas (GHG) emissions in Europe.
+MSE quantifies the average squared difference between the predicted values and the actual data, with lower values indicating better model performance.

 ### Models Evaluated:
+- Exponential Smoothing:
+  - Lowest MSE, indicating it captures the data trends most effectively and provides the most accurate forecasts among the models evaluated.
-- **ARIMA (Blue)**:
+- ARIMA:
-  - Demonstrates the lowest error among the models, indicating strong predictive accuracy for the dataset.
+  - Performs well with a slightly higher MSE than Exponential Smoothing, suggesting strong predictive accuracy but slightly less optimal for this dataset.
-- **Exponential Smoothing (Red)**:
-  - Performs better than Polynomial Regression and AdaBoost, with moderate error values.
-- **Polynomial Regression (Green)**:
+- AdaBoost Regression:
-  - Shows higher error levels, suggesting it may struggle to fit the trends in the data effectively.
+  - Exhibits the highest MSE among the three models, suggesting it may struggle to fit the trends in the data as effectively as the other methods.
-- **AdaBoost (Purple)**:
+  -
-  - Produces the highest error, indicating less suitability for this dataset compared to other methods.

 ### Insights:
-- **ARIMA** is the most accurate model, suggesting it effectively captures the trends in historical data.
+- **Exponential Smoothing** is the most accurate model for this dataset, effectively modeling the underlying trends in greenhouse gas emission
-- **Exponential Smoothing** also performs reasonably well, benefiting from its ability to adapt to variations.
+- **ARIMA** also demonstrates good predictive capability, but its higher MSE compared to Exponential Smoothing indicates it may not capture all nuances in the data.
-- **Polynomial Regression** and **AdaBoost** show significantly higher errors, highlighting limitations in their applicability for this dataset.
+- **AdaBoost Regression** shows higher error levels, highlighting limitations in its applicability for this specific time series data.

 ### Notes:
-- Error is displayed on the y-axis in MSE units.
+- Error values are displayed on the y-axis in MSE units, providing a quantitative measure of each model's forecasting accuracy.
-- These results can guide model selection for future forecasting tasks, prioritizing accuracy and interpretability.